d-smith/sls-service-discovery/README.md

 # sls-service-discovery

-This project demonstrates how to use route 53 service discovery in a VPC.
-The example will show how lambda function can look up a service address at runtime using DNS
+This project demonstrates how to use Route 53 service discovery in a VPC.
+The example shows how a lambda function can look up a service address at runtime using a DNS CNAME record lookup.

+For more details on Route 53 Auto Naming API for service name management and discovery, refer to the [annoucement](https://aws.amazon.com/about-aws/whats-new/2017/12/amazon-route-53-releases-auto-naming-api-name-service-management/) and the [api documentation](https://docs.aws.amazon.com/Route53/latest/APIReference/API_Operations_Amazon_Route_53_Auto_Naming.html)

 ## Network Set up